Soldier Field, Chicago, 21.06.1994

-The Nationaltrainer would maintain a similar system to that employed in their opening game, but would employ a flatter midfield quintet with VfB Stuttgart’s Thomas Strunz making his first start of the tournament.
-In the absence of the injured Karl-Heinz Riedle, Andreas Möller would join Jürgen Klinsmann as part of an interesting two-man attack.
+Nationaltrainer Berti Vogts would maintain a similar system to that employed in their opening game, but would employ a flatter midfield quintet with VfB Stuttgart’s Thomas Strunz making his first start of the tournament.
+In the absence of the injured Karl-Heinz Riedle, Andreas Möller would join Jürgen Klinsmann as part of an interesting new-look two-man attack.

 Berti Vogts’ side would now have to travel down from the sunny yet temperate climate of Illinois to the baking heat of the Cotton Bowl in Dallas for their final group fixture – where they would meet the unpredictable Koreans.

 Germany: Illgner – Matthäus (c) – Kohler, Berthold – Strunz, Häßler, Effenberg, Sammer, Brehme – Möller (62.
 Völler), Klinsmann

 Spain: Zubizarreta – Ferrer, Hierro, Abelardo, Alkorta – Goikoetxea (67.
 Bakero), Guardiola (77.
 Camarasa), Caminero, Luis Enrique, Sergi – Salinas